sdslack/csci_6118_project/README.md

 ```

-The example bash script sds_teset_run.sh should be executed from the top
+The example bash script sds_test_run.sh should be executed from the top
 level of the repository.

-Unit tests are located at test/unit and functional tests (which use the Stupid
-Simple Bash Testing Framework) are loated at test/func.
-They can be run from
-inside each respective directory, and are not currently implemented to
-automatically run.

-Style tests for python (PEP8, tested using pycodestyle), are executed when
-any branch is pushed to the GitHub-hosted repository as well as when a pull
-request is made on the main branch on GitHub.
-The code that runs these tests
-is located at .github/workflows/tests.yml.
-In order to run pycodestyle, the
-tests sets up mamba environment "csci6118" using its environment file at test/etc/csci6118_env.yml

 ### **Step by Step Installation Instructions**